Alli (film)

 Alli is a 1964 Indian Tamil-language film produced and directed by S. S. Rajendran, and written by Nagercoil Padmanabhan.
 Rajendran also stars along with R. Vijayakumari and Sowcar Janaki playing the title character.
 The film was released on 5 March 1964.

 Plot

 Kannan is an idealistic police officer whose sense of duty transcends family ties and normal human sentiment.
 His loyalty to duty extends to making sure his friends and relatives, as well as his superiors, are taken into account of justice.
 He overcomes cognitive dissonance and performs his duty to truth and justice, even when that means arresting loved ones.
-At a pivotal moment of the film, he books his own beloved when he discovers her guilty of theft.
+At a pivotal moment of the film, he books his own beloved when he discovers she is guilty of theft.
 The film ends with the reunion of the lovers.
 But Kannan's beloved, having given away her eyesight to him, enters prison as an atonement for the crime she committed early in her life.